Our Branch Team

 Hi, my name is Dawn Ward, and I have been an accredited representative for nearly twenty years.
 I am a HCPC registered senior occupational therapist, and I have spent most of my career working across various services within Cardiff and Vale University Health Board (CAV UHB).
 I became a staff representative to help NHS workers thrive, feel valued, and be proud to be part of the NHS.

 I am passionate about equal pay for work of equal value, practicing compassionate leadership, and tackling prejudice and injustice whenever we see or hear it.
-Currently, I serve as UNISON's Branch Chair and the Chair of the CYMRU/WALES Regional Health Committee.
+Currently, I serve as UNISON's Branch Secretary and the Chair of the CYMRU Regional Health Committee.
 I also hold a National seat on the Health Service Group Executive.

 Additionally, I am the elected Chair of the Staff Side group within CAV UHB, providing leadership and support to all trade unions with members working under Agenda for Change terms and conditions.